Local love: Make the pledge to go local

 More Than a Regular, a Friend

-Other Valley cafés that are creating community and delicious drinks are Colados Coffee & Crepes, Berdena's and Peixoto.
+Many Valley cafés are creating community and delicious drinks!
+A few popular options are Colados Coffee & Crepes, Berdena's and Peixoto.
 Skip the national coffee chain store and opt for a cup from spots that support sustainable business practices, source quality ingredients and open their spaces for their communities to use.

 A Community Gathering Place